e-kwsm/nwchem-wiki/Prepare.md

 -   current files :
     Database files that contain user preferred extensions to the original force field and are to reside in a separate directory that is specified in the file $HOME/.nwchemrc.
 Typically this will be the current working directory, although it may be defined as a specific directory.
 This directory may contain fragment files (with extension frg), segment files (with extension sgm) and a parameter file (with the name of the force field and with extension par).
 If not specified, files will be taken from the current directory.

 Data is taken from the database files searched in the above order.
 If data is specified more than once, the last found values are used.
 For example, if some standard segment is redefined in a temporary file, the latter one will be used.
-This allows the user to redefine standards or extensions without having to modify those database files, which may reside in a generally available, non-modifyable directory.
+This allows the user to redefine standards or extensions without having to modify those database files, which may reside in a generally available, non-modifiable directory.
 If a filename is specified rather than a directory, the filename indicates the parameter file definition.
 All other files (frg and sgm files) will be take from the specified directory.

 The most common problems with the prepare module are